 Leasing Versus Purchasing an Electric Car

 Thinking about a new electric car, but not sure where to begin?
-We’d suggest you consider whether you want to purchase or lease your new plug-in vehicle.
+After considering what type of electric vehicle makes sense for your needs, we’d suggest deciding whether you want to purchase or lease your new plug-in vehicle.

 - Deals – the federal income tax credits for plug-in vehicle purchases can be rolled into the lease arrangement, greatly simplifying the ability of consumers and businesses to benefit from this program.
 Many automakers also offer additional incentives to further reduce the price for special lease deals.

-- Maintenance – Leasing a vehicle for 2-4 years means that in most cases any significant maintenance issues would be covered by manufacturer warranties.
+- Maintenance – Leasing a vehicle for 2-4 years means that in most cases any major maintenance issues would be covered by manufacturer warranties.

 These are great benefits and have persuaded many electric car purchasers to lease their vehicles.
-On the other hand, there are some drawbacks: you may end up paying more out of pocket for a lease than purchasing and owning a new car for many years and if you travel well over 12,000 miles a year in your car you may be better off purchasing than paying additional mileage fees.
-Also, the vehicle needs to be returned in good condition at the end of the lease term, so if you have kids or pets then you’ll want to keep this in mind – we recommend seat protectors to keep the interior in good shape!
-Getting out of a lease contract before the end of the term can be difficult, so keep this in mind if you are contemplating a move or other life changes which could require a different vehicle in the near future.
+On the other hand, there are some drawbacks: you may end up paying more out of pocket for a lease than purchasing and owning a new car for many years.
+Also, if you travel well over 12,000 miles a year in your car you may be better off purchasing than paying additional mileage fees.
+Leasing typically sets an annual cap on miles of 10,000-15,000 miles depending on the lease.
+Also, the leased vehicle needs to be returned in good condition at the end of the term, so if you have kids or pets then you’ll want to keep this in mind – we recommend seat protectors to keep the interior in good shape!
+Getting out of a lease contract before the end of the term can be difficult, so if you are contemplating a move or other life changes which could necessitate using a different vehicle it may not work well for you.

 Steps to Leasing your New Plug-in Vehicle